Samuel-Ricardo/3D-Portifolio/README.md

 <h4 align="center" >🚀 🟪 TreeDFolio 🟪 🚀</h4>

 <h4 align="center">
-  This application is a conclusion of my study about website perfomance, 3d Rendering and animations with NextJS
+  This application is a conclusion of my study about 3d Rendering and animations with NextJS
 </h4>

 #